Jalapeño Raspberry Bramble

 Absolutely.
 I can easily imagine a jalapeño blackberry Bramble or a jalapeño watermelon Bramble.
 I do have some watermelon…

 Yes.
 Although frozen berries may release more liquid, so consider cooking the syrup down if it ends up looking very watery.

 Did I hear you say, “Can I make this with tequila?”
 Yes.
-Yes, you can.
+Yes, that tequila bramble sounds delightful.